omertuc/assisted-swarm-old/README.md

 - [x] Install script (set hostnames/roles/machine network/approve/etc)
 - [ ] Upstream all the patches - get rid of as many patches as possible (see patch docs for more info)
 - [ ] Split `**/mega.patch` files into several separate patch files - to ease failed patch application
-- [ ] Add BMH support
+- [x] Add BMH support
-- [ ] Add image service load test support
+- [x] Add image service load test support
 - [ ] Run with auth enabled (load testing without auth is a bit unfair - I presume it adds a lot of CPU usage)
-- [ ] Run with https enabled (load testing without https is a bit unfair - I presume it adds a lot of CPU usage)
+- [x] Run with https enabled (load testing without https is a bit unfair - I presume it adds a lot of CPU usage)
 - [ ] Automate service configuration
 - [ ] Query prometheus, extract interesting metrics (graphana dashboards? matplotlib?)

 # Technical, how-to-use
+## Overview
 This repo allows you to build & run a customized no-op version of:

 - The assisted installer agent